About this Website |

 into the symbolic meaning of such an experience.
 Why would a person “wake up” just

 at a moment of paralysis?
-Why should the experience feel smothering?
-And sometimes
+Why should the experience feel smothering and terrifying?

-the whole paralysis experience is all a dream in itself—so why would a person dream
+And sometimes the whole paralysis experience is all a dream in itself—so why would a

-of waking up to a feeling of paralysis and helplessness?
+person dream of waking up to a feeling of paralysis, helplessness, and

 In medieval folklore